 Discovery Garden

-Project: Design and build a new interactive, multi-sensory experience garden (discovery garden) to replace the old sensory garden that was destroyed during the 2019/20 bushfires.
+Project: Design and build a new interactive, multi-sensory experience garden (Discovery Garden) to replace the old sensory garden that was destroyed during the 2019/20 bushfires.

-Timeframe: March 2021 to June 2024.
+Timeframe: March 2021 to August 2024.

 Cost and funding:

-- $511,952.50 in grant funding from the NSW Department of Planning and Environment under the 2020/21 Everyone Can Play program.
+• $511,952.50 in grant funding from the NSW Department of Planning and Environment (now named the Department of Planning, Housing and Infrastructure) under the 2020/21 Everyone Can Play program.

-- $60,000 to the project contribution from Friends of Eurobodalla Regional Botanic Garden.
+• $60,000 to the project contribution from Friends of Eurobodalla Regional Botanic Garden.

-Last updated: August 2023.
+Last updated: March 2024.

 Project details